vedph/gve-doc/model/hierarchy.md

 ### Snapshots

 These notebooks contain many texts.
 In the diagram we focus on a single epigram, which happens to be found in both these notebooks.
+Also, sparse lines of text, which happen to be disseminated in some carriers, are considered snapshots too.

 At the lowest level, the text in each carrier is represented by a [snapshot](textual), a highly structured and computable digital model representing the **textual situation**, i.e. “the transmitted sum of all variants of textual versions on a text carrier”.

 The snapshot is not just a container of variations of a text, but a compact model capable of generating all of them with their metadata, via operations which represent the scholars’ interpretation of the annotations chaotically scattered on the carrier.
 Also, in addition to the snapshot textual data, we might want to provide more metadata to each text, like e.g. a comprehensive comment, shelfmark numbers, bibliographic references, etc. In this context, the snapshot model would just be a subset of this larger entity representing the textual situations in each carrier.
 Given that the snapshot model is still at its core, we name this entity _snapshot_ from its most important part.